Martin Nystrand

-Biography and Career

 Early life and education

 Martin Nystrand was born in Joliet, Illinois, United States, and grew up in Oak Park, Illinois.
 He received his B.A. in English from Northwestern University in 1965, his M.A.T. from Johns Hopkins University in 1966, and his Ph.D. in English education from Northwestern University in 1974.
-During 1971-72, he studied as a special student with James Britton at the University of London.
+During 1971-1972, he studied as a special student with James Britton at the University of London.

 Career

 After teaching as a professor of English at the University of Illinois-Chicago, Nystrand moved to the Department of English at the University of Wisconsin–Madison where he served as architect of a campus-wide reform of undergraduate writing curriculum and founded the doctoral program in Composition & Rhetoric.
 While also at Wisconsin, he served as a director of the National Research Center on English Learning & Achievement (CELA).
-Awarded more than $9 million in grants over the course of his career, he was president of the American Education Research Association Special Interest Group for Writing Research, 1991-1993, as well as the National Conference for Research on Language & Literacy (NCRLL), 2002-2003.
-In addition to editing Written Communication from 1994-2002, Nystrand has published nine books, 60 papers & chapters and was awarded the Distinguished Lifetime Research Award from the NCRLL in 2011.
+Awarded more than $9 million in grants over the course of his career, he was president of the American Education Research Association Special Interest Group for Writing Research, 1991-1993, as well as the National Conference for Research on Language & Literacy (NCRLL), 2002–2003.
+In addition to editing Written Communication from 1994-2002, Nystrand has published ten books, 60 papers, & chapters and was awarded the Distinguished Lifetime Research Award from the NCRLL in 2011.

-Research Concepts

 Nystrand's research focuses on the dialogic organization of discourse in both writing and classroom discourse.
-His writing research examines how writing-reader interaction shapes writers' writing processes and development (Nystrand, The Structure of Written Communication: Studies in Reciprocity Between Writers and Readers (Academic Press, 1986).
-His classroom discourse research probes the role of classroom interaction in student learning and was the first large-scale empirical study to document the role of open classroom discussion in student learning: Nystrand, Opening Dialogue: Understanding the Dynamics of Language and Learning in the English Classroom (Teachers College Press, 1997).
-His study, "Questions in Time: Investigating the Structure and Dynamics of Unfolding Classroom Discourse" with L. Wu, A. Gamoran, S. Zeiser, D. Long, Discourse Processes, 35 (2003), 135-196) was the first use of event-history analysis to investigate classroom discourse.
+His writing research examines how writing-reader interaction shapes writers' writing processes and development.
+His classroom discourse research explores the role of classroom interaction in student learning and was the first large-scale empirical study to document the role of open classroom discussion in student learning.
+His study "Questions in Time" with Wu, Gamoran, Zeiser, and Long was the first use of event-history analysis to investigate classroom discourse.

 Nystrand's work has successfully introduced several seminal concepts in current research: